Mālama I Ke Ola is now offering telehealth visits to see your primary care, pediatric, OB/GYN, and behavioral health providers.

 What are the differences between an appointment via telehealth and one at the clinic?

-In order to receive a telehealth visit, we will need to review our telehealth informed consent with you before or at the first visit.
+In order to receive a telehealth visit, you will need to read and sign our telehealth informed consent.
+You can provide this form to us in person, send it to us by postal mail, or request to sign one online.
 We want to make sure you fully understand your responsibilities as a patient and our responsibilities as a provider before discussing your health information over telehealth.
+If you don’t complete this consent form, we will have to reschedule your telehealth appointment.

 What if I need help learning how to do a telehealth appointment?